cybera/policy-browser/notebooks/mc_markdown.md

 ![Alt Text](images/MC_bad.png)

 From the first figure we can see that the `doc2vec` network (here trained through 50 epochs) is getting hung up on the same ~200 sentences.
 These 200 sentences are not necessarily interesting as we're actually interested in _all_ the sentences that may be interesting.
 Not to mention the CDF is kind of "chunky" indicating multi-modal behavior, which is typically a bad sign unless there's a good reason for it.
-Not just these few that seem to fit the bill.
 Comparing these results to those of a network trained through only 20 epochs below

 ![Alt text](images/MC_good.png)